arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 }
 ```

-If you run the program above, you will get the following output:
+If you compile and run the class above, you will get the following output:

 ```
 java.awt.Point[x=0,y=0] equals java.awt.Point[x=0,y=0] : false